 Speaking of luxury, silver is commonly associated with the high life.
 After all, one often thinks of silver dinnerware and silver platters when thinking about the lifestyles of the rich and the famous.
 But silver has a lot more going for it as an interior design motif than simply reminding you of wealth and luxury.

-Participants in Travelodge’s study who slept in silver-coloured rooms reportedly slept for seven hours and 33 minutes a night.
+Participants in Travelodge’s study who slept in silver-colored rooms reportedly slept for seven hours and 33 minutes a night.
 Interestingly, those with a silver bedroom décor actually claimed they are more motivated to exercise in their bedroom, when compared to other participants.
 Want to feel rested and stay active?
 Ask your interior designer for a sterling bedroom.

-Orange is a bright, vivid, and overall happy colour commonly associated with joy, sunshine, summertime, and the tropics.
+Orange is a bright, vivid, and overall happy color commonly associated with joy, sunshine, summertime, and the tropics.
 Some will even tell you orange is a symbol for enthusiasm, creativity, determination, and stimulation.
 And according to the Travelodge study participants, it’s pretty good if you want to feel rested in the morning, too.

 Thinking of painting your bedroom orange to represent your determination and creativity?
 Expect to start getting about seven hours and 28 minutes of rest per night.
-Whilst not as much as blue or yellow-painted bedrooms, orange still seems to pack a hypnagogic punch, though it may not necessarily motivate you to start doing more exercise.
+While not as much as blue or yellow-painted bedrooms, orange still seems to pack a hypnagogic punch, though it may not necessarily motivate you to start doing more exercise.
 Don’t forget to chuck some orange on your bed sheets too.